Free MCAT® Practice Questions

 -

 A high-speed passenger rail system would dramatically transform American life (Choice B).
-Paragraph 4 states that “[a] high-speed passenger rail system would dramatically transform American life, as travel between cities and states would become quicker and more convenient, encouraging commerce, business, and tourism.”
+Paragraph 4 states that “[a] high-speed passenger rail system would dramatically transform American life as travel between cities and states became quicker and more convenient, encouraging commerce, business, and tourism.”
 However, the author provides no data to support the idea that such a transformation would occur.

 -